eianlei/pydplan/doc/fillcalc2.md

 tmx_calc.py | Calculations and formulas based on Ideal Gas Law, reusable with no dependecies to UI vdw_calc.py | Calculation of partial pressure blending based on Van der Waals gas law (under development)

 You get these if you clone or pull the entire [pydplan](https://github.com/eianlei/pydplan).
-Or just download these two if you are only interested in this app.
+Or just download these if you are only interested in this app.

 You also need PyQt5 in Python3 environment of course.